Frequently Asked Questions about Medical Assisting!

 Clinical duties vary according to state law but may include taking medical histories, recording vital signs, explaining treatment procedures to patients, preparing patients for examination and assisting the physician during the exam.
 MAs can also collect and prepare laboratory specimens, perform veni punctures and basic laboratory tests on the premises, dispose of contaminated supplies, sterilize medical instruments and perform EKGs.
 Under the direction of the physician an MA can be authorized to call in prescriptions or drug refills, prepare patients for x-rays, remove sutures and change dressings.

 What is the difference between the MA certificate program and the MA Associate of Technical Study degree program?

-A student can complete the Medical Assisting certificate program in three semesters.
+A student can complete the Medical Assisting certificate program in two semesters.
 Once the student completes the program and passes the certification exam they can choose to go to work as a CMA and complete the ATS degree on a part-time basis.
 A Student may also choose to go the extra two semesters to gain the MA ATS degree upon graduation.
 Having the MA ATS degree may strengthen the graduate’s chances of being employed in an MA position with more management responsibilities.

 How do graduates rate the MA program at Marion Technical College?